• Skip to primary navigation

 Here’s a cake that is as delicious as it looks.
 Seriously.

-Aside from those sliced apples on top, there are bits of apple inside the cake, so you get a burst of apple flavor in every bite.
+Aside from those sliced apples on top, there are bits of apple inside this Italian apple cake, so you get a burst of apple flavor in every bite.

 Don’t just take my word for it; go ahead and give it a try.